304th Rescue Squadron: History

-In 2003, the parent unit for the 304 RQS, the 939th Rescue Wing at Portland Air Reserve Station, transitioned from a CSAR mission to an air refueling mission.
-Re-equipped with KC-135 Stratotanker aircraft the wing was redesignated the 939th Air Refueling Wing (939 ARW) and its HC-130 and HH-60 aircraft were redistributed across the Air Force.
-With the loss of a flying mission, the 304 RQS converted into a GUARDIAN ANGEL unit and became a geographically-separated unit (GSU) of the 943rd Rescue Group (943 RQG) at Davis-Monthan AFB, Arizona, the 943 RQG being a GSU of the 920th Rescue Wing (920 RQW) at Patrick AFB, now Patrick SFB, Florida.
+The lone survivor, Airborne Communications Specialist TSgt Robert T. Vogel was later rescued by Coast Guard helicopter, all remaining crewmembers were likely killed on impact with only three crewmember remains eventually recovered.
+A formal USAF accident investigation was initiated to include review of the Flight Data Recorder, Cockpit Voice Recorder transcript and recovery of specific aircraft wreckage on the ocean floor at a depth of 5500ft.
+The mishap board determined the aircraft experienced a sequential four engine flame-out and subsequent electrical failure due to inadvertent fuselage fuel tank starvation.
+This unrecoverable condition resulted in an inability to restart engines, power-off glide and ocean impact in conditions of darkness.
+This mishap prompted a larger C-130 Broad Area Review which resulted in improvements to USAF C-130 flight safety, emergency procedures and aircrew training.
+On November 16, 2006, a formal ceremony was held and memorial erected at Willamette National Cemetery honoring the KING 56 crewmembers lost.

-Since 2001, personnel from the 304 RQS have deployed in support of both Operation Enduring Freedom and Operation Iraqi Freedom.
+In May 1997, the 304th's HC-130P aircraft were transferred to the newly reactivated 303rd Expeditionary Rescue Squadron co-located at Portland Air National Guard Base.
+Later in 2003, the parent unit for the 304 RQS, the 939th Rescue Wing at Portland Air Reserve Station, transitioned from a CSAR mission to an air refueling mission.
+Re-equipped with KC-135 Stratotanker aircraft the wing was redesignated the 939th Air Refueling Wing (939 ARW) and its HC-130P and HH-60 aircraft were redistributed across the Air Force.
+With the loss of a flying mission, the 304 RQS converted into a GUARDIAN ANGEL unit and became a geographically separated unit (GSU) of the 943rd Rescue Group (943 RQG) at Davis-Monthan AFB, Arizona, the 943 RQG being a GSU of the 920th Rescue Wing (920 RQW) at Patrick AFB, now Patrick SFB, Florida.